varunbln/CShell/README.md

 # Installation
 Compatible on Linux distros which have GCC installed.

-The shell can be compiled using `gcc -o main main.c`
+The shell can be compiled using `gcc -Wall main.c builtins.c -o main`

 The command `./main` can be used to run it after compilation.